Kinudin/Art-of-Beer/README.md

 2. Replace white background around Red Solo Cup on _glasses.php_
 3. Change splash page coloring to be consistent with the rest of the header page
 	1. Black front, yellow back.
-	2. Set the ':visited', ':hover', and ':active' status for the anchors on the splash page
+	2. Set the '':visited'', '':hover'', and '':active'' status for the anchors on the splash page
 4. Set consistent widths for **ALL** pages.
 5. _history.php_ needs to be snazzied up a lot.
 6. Go through and get rid of all of the fancy schmancy wordings.